d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/attention-basics.md

-Attention mechanisms provide a differentiable means of control, by which a neural network can "decide" which tokens to assign higher vs lower weights when constructing a weighted sum over a sequence of representations.
+Attention mechanisms provide a differentiable means of control, by which a neural network can "decide" which tokens to assign higher vs. lower weights when constructing a weighted sum over a sequence of representations.
-Attention mechanisms compute a weighted some over *values*, where the weights are determined by the *queries* and *keys*.
+Attention mechanisms compute a weighted sum over *values*, where the weights are determined by the given *query* and *keys*.
 Practitioners often attempt to derive intuitions and insights by visualizing attention weights between queries and keys.